6aru/nvim/README.md

 - https://github.com/tonybanters/nvim
 - https://codeberg.org/justaguylinux

-Their work provided the foundation for the project structure, plugin management ideas, and many design concepts that helped shape this configuration.
+Their work provided the foundation for my nvim-config structure, plugin management ideas, and many design concepts that helped shape this configuration.

 ---